 - For small cotton clothes, try my Gran’s trick of boiling them in a saucepan of water for 5-10 mins before washing them as normal.
 The grease should melt out and form a scum over the surface of the boiling water.
 If soap or detergents aren’t a trigger for your baby’s eczema you can also add either of these to help disperse the grease quickly.
-Be warned, the heat can shrink clothes slightly, but if you buy big and expect some shrinkage this shouldn’t be a problem.
+Be warned, the heat can shrink clothes slightly.
+However, if you buy big and expect some shrinkage this shouldn’t be a problem.

 - If possible, try not to tumble dry items that still have hard-to-shift greasy residues.

-Infected Baby Eczema: Germs and the Hot Wash
+Infected baby eczema: Germs and the hot wash

-Infection is a common complication for baby eczema suffers and making sure clothes are properly clean between wearings reduces the chance of re-infection.
+Infection is a common complication for baby eczema suffers.
+Making sure clothes are properly clean between wearings reduces the chance of re-infection.
 But contrary to popular belief, washing at 60°C doesn’t kill all germs.
 In a Which? investigation Professor Bill Grant, emeritus professor of environmental microbiology at the University of Leicester, explained ‘Bacterial spores and some viruses are quite resistant to 60˚C. The major sanitising effect of the domestic wash is the removal, rather than destruction, of bacteria and viruses.
 Modern detergents work much better at low temperatures than years ago, when higher temperatures were necessary to achieve the same results.’

 What can you do?